BootBlock/PoSh-Backup/README.md

             *   `"WarnAndContinue"`: The script will log a warning for the missing path but will proceed to back up the other valid paths in the job.
             *   `"SkipJob"`: The script will log a warning and then gracefully skip the entire job, reporting a "SKIPPED" status.
 If the job is part of a set, the set will continue with the next job (unless `OnErrorInJob` is set to `StopSet`).
         *   Key settings for local and remote behaviour:
-        *   Key settings for local and remote behaviour:
             *   `DestinationDir`: Specifies the directory where this job's archive is created.
 If remote targets are used, this acts as a **local staging directory**.
 If no remote targets are used, this is the **final backup destination**.
 Overrides `DefaultDestinationDir`.
             *   `LocalRetentionCount`: (Renamed from `RetentionCount`) Defines how many archive versions to keep in the `DestinationDir`.
             *   `LogRetentionCount`: Defines how many log files to keep for this specific job.
 Overrides `DefaultLogRetentionCount`.
 A value of `0` means infinite retention for this job's logs.